mlflow/mlflow/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For significant changes to MLflow, we recommend outlining a design for the feature or patch and discussing it with
 an MLflow committer before investing heavily in implementation.
+During issue triage, we try to proactively
-This is particularly important if your proposed
+identify issues require design by labeling them with ``needs design``.
+This is particularly important if your
-implementation:
+proposed implementation:

 - Introduces changes or additions to the `MLflow REST API <https://mlflow.org/docs/latest/rest-api.html>`_